Why You Should Travel Solo

 Still Care the Way You Look?

 Solo travel has another advantage – you don’t have to think about how you look.
-You can wear the same jeans for a week long time or combine incongruous clothes while no one would judge you (or they just wouldn’t inform you).
+You can wear the same jeans for a week-long time or combine incongruous clothes while no one would judge you (or they just wouldn’t inform you).
 The only requirement for the way you look is neatness.
-Even if you’re a lone wanderer, staying neat is very important.
+Even if you’re a solo traveler, staying neat is very important.